DevarshiBohra/CLICKY-Matchbox-Camera/README.md

 | BLK (backlight) | 3.3 V | Tie to 3.3 V for always-on |

 > The pin numbers above must match your `User_Setup.h` file inside the TFT_eSPI library.
 See the Software Setup section for details.
+> GPIO 4 pin on the ESP32-CAM is used to control the onboard flash (LED).
+We need to use that GPIO for our project and for that the transistor powering that LED is removed.

 ### Button